-The main role of Ambulance paramedics is to respond to triple zero calls and provide life saving medical treatment.
+The main role of NSW Ambulance paramedics is to respond to Triple Zero (000) calls and provide life saving medical treatment.
 They are one of the health system's greatest assets and are vital for delivering effective out of hospital care.

 Intensive Care Paramedics